-The aims of both new requirements for eTA NZ will be to strengthen cross-border and national security as well as protect and help the natural environment and the overall New Zealand infrastructure that visitors enjoy.
+The aim of the requirements for eTA NZ is to strengthen cross-border and national security and making international travel smoother.
+The IVL, on the other hand, has been implemented with the intention of protecting the natural environment and New Zealand’s infrastructure that visitors enjoy.

-Do Brazilian Citizens Need a Visa for New Zealand?
+Do Brazilian Citizens Need a Visa Waiver for New Zealand?

-New Zealand eTA for citizens of Brazil will be valid for 2 years, supporting multiple entries, and granting stays of 90 consecutive days at a time.
-The Levy (IVL) will have to be paid only once for the duration of the eTA’s 2-year validity.
+The New Zealand eTA for citizens of Brazil is valid for 2 years, supporting multiple entries, and granting stays of 90 consecutive days at a time.
+The Levy (IVL) must be paid only once for the duration of the eTA’s 2-year validity.

 New Zealand eTA Application for Brazilian Citizens

-The following basic personal questions will have to be answered when completing the online New Zealand eTA application form:
+The following basic personal questions need to be answered when completing the online New Zealand eTA application form:

-- Passport information: passport number, expiry date, nationality
+- Passport information: passport number, issue and expiry date, nationality

-Considering the questions are very straightforward and easy, filling out the online eTA NZ application form should not take the applicant over 10 minutes in total.
+Considering the questions are very straightforward and easy, filling out the online eTA NZ application form should not take the visitor more than 10 minutes in total.

-It is advisable for applicants to double-check all information provided as any errors or inaccuracies may prolong the screening process or may even result in the rejection of an application.
+It is advisable for applicants to double-check all information provided as any errors or inaccuracies may delay the review process or may even result in the rejection of their request.

 eTA New Zealand Document Requirements for Citizens of Brazil

-There are a few required documents that must be attached when applying for the New Zealand eTA for Brazilian citizens:
+There are a few required documents Brazilians should have on hand when applying for the New Zealand eTA for Brazilian citizens:

-- Passport, valid for at least 3 months after exiting New Zealand
+- Brazilian passport, valid for at least 3 months after exiting New Zealand

 - A completed application form of the eTA New Zealand for Brazil